 The ES-335TD and ES-335 Pro were both withdrawn, their last inclusion in price lists being April 1981, with a replacement, the ES-335 dot (based on the 1961 ES-335TD) being launched the following year.
 As the name suggests, this had dot neck markers, and a more traditional Gibson mahogany neck.

 Famous ES335 players include Eric Clapton, Larry Carlton and Alvin Lee.

-Other similar guitars in the Gibson 300 series are the Gibson ES330, Gibson ES345, Gibson ES355 and Gibson ES355 stereo varitone which were more ornate versions of the 335 - with stereo electronics and a number of cosmetic differences.
+Other similar guitars in the Gibson 300 series are the ES-335-12: a 12-string version of the 335, shipped between 1965 and 1970; also the Gibson ES330 with it's single coil pickups.
+The Gibson ES345, Gibson ES355 and Gibson ES355 stereo varitone were more ornate versions of the 335 - with stereo electronics and/or a number of cosmetic differences.
 A very similar guitar except for its 3" deep completely hollow body, the ES-150 DC was available from 1969-1979.
 Mention should also be made of the Epiphone Riviera, which was made with the 335 in the Gibson Kalamazoo factory, using the same tooling, techniques and quite a lot of the same components.

 Need the value of your guitar?
 The Official Vintage Guitar Magazine Price Guide 2023 is out now